TitansBane/Elysium/README.md

 ### Audio and Weather

-[Audio Overhaul Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/12466) and [Immersive Sounds Compendium](https://www.nexusmods.com/skyrimspecialedition/mods/523) offer an amazing base for Skyrim's ambiance and foley.
+[Audio Overhaul Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/12466), [Immersive Sounds Compendium](https://www.nexusmods.com/skyrimspecialedition/mods/523), and [Sounds of Skyrim Complete](https://www.nexusmods.com/skyrimspecialedition/mods/8286) offer an amazing base for Skyrim's ambiance and foley.

 ### Creation Club

 Elysium has an optional MO2 profile that utilizes all Creation Club content for Legacy of the Dragonborn and various other mods.
 Fully integrated into Skyrim's world and is the recommended profile for Elysium.
 It requires all forty-eight purchasable downloadables to start up and play.

-There is an empty mod at the top left of MO2 called `Creation Club` below `Official Master Files - Cleaned` that you can put all of your Creation Club content into, be sure to make a backup of all of your CC files as well.
+There is an empty mod at the top left of MO2 called `[NoDelete] Creation Club` below `Official Master Files - Cleaned` that you can put all of your Creation Club content into.
+As such, there is no need to worry if you ever decide to update Elysium again.
+The contents of that folder will be safe from being deleted the next time you update.

 ## Creating your Character